Sean David Morton: Securities fraud charges

-U.S. Federal criminal tax convictions
+U.S. federal criminal tax convictions

 Morton was arrested on January 31, 2016 after being charged with 51 counts of issuing false instruments, 4 counts of filing false federal income tax documents, and one count of conspiracy to defraud the Internal Revenue Service (IRS).
 The latter charge originated because the Morton filed several tax returns claiming refunds due on non-existent overpayments.
 In one such case the IRS failed to cross-check sufficiently and actually issued a check for $480,323, which Morton immediately transferred into other accounts.
 He faced up to 650 years in federal prison.
 On April 7, 2017, Sean Morton was found guilty of 51 charges by a Federal court jury.
 The jury gave its verdict after only two hours.
 Sentencing was set for June 19, 2017.

-The sentencing for Melissa Morton had been re-set for August 21, 2017.
 Sean David Morton failed to appear for his June 19 sentencing hearing.
 A federal arrest warrant was issued immediately.
 On August 21, 2017, Morton was arrested and taken into custody.